Restaurant Performance Index rose 0.1% in August

-The National Restaurant Association’s Restaurant Performance Index (RPI) rose for the third consecutive month in May, as sales and customer traffic readings rebounded from dampened levels in recent months.
-The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 100.1 in May, up 0.4% from a level of 99.7 in April.
+The National Restaurant Association’s Restaurant Performance Index (RPI) was essentially unchanged in August, as restaurant operators continued to report mixed sales and customer traffic results.
+The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 99.8 in August, up 0.1% from a level of 99.7 in July.

 RPI Methodology